TanStack/router/docs/api/router/outletComponent.md

 title: Outlet component
 ---

-The `Outlet` component is a component that can be used to render the child routes of a parent route.
-It is used to create nested route trees.
+The `Outlet` component is a component that can be used to render the next child route of a parent route.

 ### Props